madgen/madgen.github.io/posts/2018-09-28-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 The agreement between adornments and modes be made precise: in an adorned program, invocations of extralogical predicates are safe when all subgoals with extralogical predicates are adorned with `b` for parameters with mode `+`.
-This is to say **if it needs to be bound, it is bound.** (Told you it was trivial.)
+This can be restated as the following almost tautological statement: **if something needs to be bound, then it is bound.**

 In the literature, invocation safety is called _well-modedness_.
-A well-moded query and program pair doesn't produce invocation errors just like "well-typed programs don't go wrong" as [Robin Milner](https://en.wikipedia.org/wiki/Robin_Milner) put it.
+A well-moded query & program pair doesn't produce invocation errors just as "well-typed programs don't go wrong" as [Robin Milner](https://en.wikipedia.org/wiki/Robin_Milner) put it.